iotile/coretools/doc/source/tutorials/sensor-graph-advanced.rst

 outputs are concerned.

-The optimizer works by taking an initial sensor graph and either removing or modifying nodes and triggers if it can proves that the resulting configuration is identical to the initial one in terms of user visible behavior.
+The optimizer works by taking an initial sensor graph and either removing or modifying nodes and triggers if it can prove that the resulting configuration is identical to the initial one in terms of user visible behavior.
 The optimizer makes no assumptions about what happens inside of an RPC and just works on the sensor graph structure itself.